-The Oscars May Have Found A New Way To Remain So White
+The Oscars Have Found A New Way To Remain So White

 Advertisement

-Last year’s controversy over whether Academy members were actually watching all the screeners sent to them — and more specifically, whether white men were giving films like Greta Gerwig Little Women their due consideration — before voting also prompted the announcement of a “quarterly viewing process,” which would allow voters to watch Oscar contenders from home year-round.
-But this will only start in the lead-up to the 94th Oscars, a full year from now.
-Why is the Academy dragging its feet?

-As of this moment, Christopher Nolan’s reportedly mind-bending Tenet is still slated for release in late July (even if the filmmaker pushed the film back two weeks); Nia Dacosta’s Candyman remake is set to hit theaters in September; Cary Fukunaga’s highly anticipated James Bond flick, No Time to Die, just changed its release date to November 20, 2020; Patty Jenkins' Wonder Woman 1984 is now planned for October 2020; and the Jordan Peele-produced Antebellum is scheduled for August.
+As of this moment, Christopher Nolan’s reportedly mind-bending Tenet is still slated for release in late July (even if the filmmaker pushed the film back two weeks); Nia DaCosta’s Candyman remake is set to hit theaters in September; Cary Fukunaga’s highly anticipated James Bond flick, No Time to Die, just changed its release date to November 20, 2020; Patty Jenkins' Wonder Woman 1984 is now planned for October 2020; and the Jordan Peele-produced Antebellum is scheduled for August.
 All of these have the clout to be considered Oscars heavy-hitters — even if they end up in a VOD release.

+And then there are the phenomenal movies that aren’t seen as traditional Oscar picks, but should be: Films like Cathy Yan’s Birds of Prey, a colorful, genre-bending action thriller starring Margot Robbie as Gotham villainess Harley Quinn; Autumn de Wilde’s fresh and horny adaptation of Emma; Danielle Krudy and Bridget Savage Cole’s Blow the Man Down, basically feminist murder sea-shanty in film form; Premature, Rashad Ernesto Green’s beautiful ode to love and Harlem; The Assistant, Kitty Green's brutal and quiet film about workplace sexual harassment; and Carlos Mirabella-Davis’ gorgeously squirmy body horror film Swallow, which centers around a woman (Haley Bennet) who develops pica while pregnant.

+Yes, this year is very different than the ones that came before it.
+But rather than running away from that change, it’s time Hollywood embraced it.

 Advertisement

-Note: Update: The Academy of Motion Pictures Arts and Sciences announced on Monday that the 93rd Oscars will be held on April 25, 2021.
-The eligibility deadline will be extended for two months, until February 28, 2021.